AudiusProject/audius-protocol/.changeset/spicy-elephants-shout.md

 ---
 '@audius/sdk': minor
+'@audius/spl': major
 ---

-Add support to purchase tracks via SDK
+Update to use PaymentRouterProgram in @audius/spl and enable track purchase in SDK